canonical/launchpad-manual/docs/user/reference/bug-tracker-api/plugin-api.rst

 Further information
 -------------------

-Feel free to reach out to the :ref:`Launchpad team <getting-help>`.
+Feel free to reach out to the :ref:`Launchpad team <get-help>`.
 We'd love to hear your experiences.